blockbridge/blockbridge-kb/howto/volumes/index.md

 Once optimized or full recovery has been performed for the volume, the volume is no longer degraded and data is fully protected.

-**NOTE**: disks are chosen for replacement use the full set of attribute provisioning requirements specified in the volume configuration.
+**NOTE**: disks chosen for replacement use the full set of attribute provisioning requirements specified in the volume configuration.

 ## Repair Optimizations